pgendreau/aavegotchi-lending-demo/README.md

-## aavegotchi guild example with presets
+## aavegotchi guild gotchi lending example with presets

 A lend gotchi button you can spin up locally, or a simple project showing use of `ethers` with `webpack` and the [aavegotchi smart contracts](https://github.com/aavegotchi/aavegotchi-contracts).